-Amend IRC § 7803(c) to clarify that the National Taxpayer Advocate (and her delegates) shall have access to tax returns and return information with respect to cases open and pending in TAS and shall have the right to participate in meetings between taxpayers and the IRS when asked to do so by a taxpayer.

-Clarify that, in furtherance of her tax administrative duties, the National Taxpayer Advocate (and her delegates) shall have access to all data, statistical information, and documents necessary to perform a "full and substantive analysis" of the issues, as required by IRC $\S7803(c)(2)(B)$.139
+- Amend IRC § 7803(c) to clarify that the National Taxpayer Advocate (and authorized TAS employees) shall have access to tax returns, return information, and legal advice provided by Counsel to any IRS employee with respect to cases open and pending in TAS, and shall have the right to participate in meetings between taxpayers and the IRS when asked to do so by a taxpayer. - Clarify that, in furtherance of her tax administrative duties, the National Taxpayer Advocate (and authorized TAS employees) shall have access to all data, statistical information, legal advice provided by Counsel to any IRS employee, and documents necessary to perform a "full and substantive analysis" of the issues, as required by IRC § 7803(c)(2)(B).

-139 For more detail, see National Taxpayer Advocate 2016 Annual Report to Congress 34-36 (Special Focus: Reinforce the National Taxpayer Advocate's Right of Access to Taxpayer and IRS Information and to Meetings Between the IRS and Taxpayers).
-The Taxpayer First Act, H.R.
-5444, 115th Cong. § 11402(b)(3)(A) (2018), would require the Secretary to provide the National Taxpayer Advocate with "statistical support" for the Annual Report to Congress, but would not address TAS's broader need for access to information.
+158 For more detail, see National Taxpayer Advocate 2016 Annual Report to Congress 34-36 (Special Focus: Reinforce the National Taxpayer Advocate's Right of Access to Taxpayer and IRS Information and to Meetings Between the IRS and Taxpayers).
+Under the Taxpayer First Act of 2019, the Secretary is now required to provide the National Taxpayer Advocate with "statistical support" for the Annual Report to Congress.
+Pub.
+L. No. 116-25, § 1301(b), 133 Stat.
+981 (2019).
+However, this requirement only encompasses statistical studies, compilations, and the review of information already obtained by TAS.
+It does not address TAS's broader need for access to information, including the right to review case files and attend taxpayer meetings.
 The Taxpayer Rights Act, H.R.
-4128, 114th Cong. § 403 (2015) and S. 2333, 114th Cong. § 403 (2015), would grant TAS access to case-related files and meetings, but would not address TAS's access to information needed to report on systemic issues.
+4128, 114th Cong. § 403 (2015) and S. 2333, 114th Cong. § 403 (2015), would have granted TAS access to case-related files and meetings, but it did not address TAS's need for access to information required to report on systemic issues.